Understanding the Benefits of Soft Washing for Your Home

 2. Apply the Solution

 Using a low-pressure nozzle, apply the cleaning solution to your home’s exterior surfaces.
 Start from the bottom and work your way up to avoid streaking.
-Allow the solution to sit for about 10-15 minutes, giving it time to break down dirt and grime.
+Allow the solution to sit for about 10-15 minutes.
+This gives it time to break down dirt and grime.

 3. Rinse Thoroughly

-After the solution has worked, rinse the surfaces with clean water, starting at the top and working downwards.
+After the solution has worked, rinse the surfaces with clean water.
+Start at the top and work downwards.
 This ensures all residual cleaner and loosened dirt is completely washed away.

 4. Inspect and Repeat if Necessary

 Once you’ve rinsed, inspect the surfaces for any remaining stains or spots.
-If necessary, spot-treat these areas with a bit more cleaner and rinse again to ensure a thorough clean.
+If necessary, spot-treat these areas with a bit more cleaner and rinse again for a thorough clean.

 Tips for Effective Soft Washing